Virtual NDRC Webinar Series

 How to Register

 The NDRC webinar series is free, but registration is required and participation is limited.
 Preference will be given to organizations that facilitate decision support systems, other applications of Earth observation data that provide societal benefit, and end users of such systems and applications.
-To register, please complete and submit the registration form below by May 4 for organizing committee consideration.
-Invitees will be notified via email no later than May 25 and provided with instructions and credentials to access the webinar.
+To register, please complete and submit the registration form below by August 21 for organizing committee consideration.
+Invitees will be notified via email by August 30 and provided with instructions to access the webinar.